 To enter, follow the guidelines of the Research Proposal Form (above) and submit your proposal via email to Cheryl Morse, RGSG Awards Chair, cheryl.morse -at- uvm.edu, by November 1.
 The winner will be notified by December 31.

 NOTE: Every fourth year (2018, 2022, etc.) this award funds a student to participate in the Quadrennial British-Canadian-American Conference on Rural Geography (the “Quad”).
-The next Quad meeting is scheduled for 2019, somewhere in the United States.
+The next Quad meeting is scheduled for 2019 in Vermont, USA.